Cardinal Stefan Wyszyński University in Warsaw: Students and staff

 In the 2020-2021 academic year, about 10,000 students were studying at the UKSW, and about 800 academic teachers were employed.
 There are 300 employees in the library, administration and service.

 There are many student organizations at the university, including the Student Government, the UKSW Independent Students' Union, the UKSW Erasmus Student Network, and scientific clubs.

 Faculties and fields of study

-Cardinal Stefan Wyszyński University currently has twelve faculties and over forty majors, such as:
+Cardinal Stefan Wyszynski University currently has twelve faculties and over forty majors, such as: